Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

 * Vue3 javascript files currently in /lib/vue_mf
 * A limited number of other js files.
 * scss files
   * In themes, they need to be dynamically recompiled.
 Currently this is done in php and is extremely slow.
 Node can do it much faster, with more actively maintained processor.
-Since we will require functionnal node for git install, this would only be a problem for tarball installs.
+Since we will require functional node for git install, this would only be a problem for tarball installs.
 But since people using tarball installs usually have to have a local tiki to work on their themes, and they then upload it anyway, noting is lost, as long as themes are distributed with their css pre-compiled.
   * In the rest of the codebase this will just improve the developer experience and allow a watch process with no downside.

 In any event, tarball installs over ftp with no build process at all should still be supported.